 14. Visit the beaches of Old Town Nessebar

-There are actually only two beaches on the Nessebar Peninsula and the Buna Beach is one of them.
+There are only two beaches on the Nessebar Peninsula, and Buna Beach is one of them.
 It is a small sandy beach located near the fishing pier.
 Even though it is quite small, it is worth taking a look.

-There’s also another beach closer to the amphitheatre called Old Town Beach but I think this one is nicer.
+Another beach closer to the amphitheatre is called Old Town Beach, but I think this one is nicer.

 I did include actual beach time for this itinerary.
 It will be near the end of the day at Sunny Beach.

-15. See preserved frescos and mosaics at Church of St Stephen
+15. See preserved frescos and mosaics at the Church of St Stephen

 Church of St Stephen, also known as the New Bisphoric, is a three-nave church built in the 11th century.
 This church is worth visiting because of the preserved frescos and mosaics.
 There are 258 fresco murals and more than a thousand figures, including scenes like the Last Judgement and the Miracles of Christ.